About Melbourne City Football Club

 Melbourne City Football Club competes in the major Australian domestic competition, the Hyundai A-League.
 The Club, formerly known as Melbourne Heart FC was established in 2009, inspired by a vision for a broad-based community team, celebrating cultural diversity and sporting passion through football.

 Becoming known as Melbourne City FC in 2014, the Club is wholly owned by City Football Group (CFG) and plays its home games at the 30,000 capacity AAMI Park stadium in Melbourne, where the Club celebrated its first ever men’s silverware, the FFA Cup, in November 2016.
-Managed by Warren Joyce, the Club’s training and administrative base is at City Football Academy, Melbourne, on the campus of La Trobe University.
+Managed by Frenchman, Erick Mombaerts, the Club’s training and administrative base is at one of Australia’s leading club facilities, City Football Academy, Melbourne, on the campus of La Trobe University.

 The City Football Academy, Melbourne, features advanced new training pitches for the Melbourne City first team, two elite women’s and youth team pitches, dedicated community pitches, world class medical and sports science facilities and expansive office space.
 It is also CFG’s centre for football operations in the Asia Pacific region and the training and administration base for the affiliated Women’s team, Melbourne City Women’s FC which was founded in 2015 and competes in the W-League, the top division of women’s football in Australia.